dustinpfister/blog_posts/_posts/lodash_sum.md

 ### 4.2 - Objects.values

+Yet another method to keep in mind when using objects in general is the Object.values static method.

 ```js
 // and object with named keys rather than and array
 // of array like object